How to Get Rid of Bloat Fast... And For Good

 How does exercise help bloating?

 While bloating might make you want to crawl in bed, you’ll be better off moving instead.
-You don’t need to run a marathon.
-But moving your body will help release trapped gas much faster than sitting (or lying) still.
-So take a walk, go for a jog, or strike some yoga poses.
+You don’t need to run a marathon, but moving your body will help release trapped gas much faster than sitting (or lying) still.
+So take a walk, go for a jog, or ease into some yoga poses.

 If the foods and teas above along with movement aren’t cutting it, you may want to consider the following supplements.